yeahml/yeahml/examples/iris/README.md

 ## NOTE

-This directory is used as the development data for regression
+This directory is used as the development data for classification with csv (DNN)